 In conclusion, it will probably come as no surprise if I quote the familiar virtues.
 This year, in her mentoring of my work, Jan has maintained faith in my work, and helped me to do so; she has sustained my hope to improve the work, and that this is worthwhile; and above all, she has shown charity in her support of writers, as individuals with unique needs and desires.
 I owe her a great debt of gratitude for her support and her example.

 Unless we give our writing time and power it will wither.
 Saying yes to your creativity always requires saying no to other things.
 Mentoring will cost you time and emotional and intellectual resources.
-It will also offer creative rewards and immense satisfaction, but it’s worth thinking about all the ways you are investing in yourself when you embark on this path.
+It will also offer creative rewards and immense satisfaction.

-The financial investment, which includes the workshop series, prompts and inspiration delivered 26 weeks of the year, an online residential and individual one-to one mentoring by email and Zoom. is £2200.
+The financial investment, which includes the workshop series, prompts and inspiration, an online residential, access to the kith community of writers space and individual one-to one mentoring by email and Zoom. is £2200.

 You can pay at the start of the year or spread the payment over the year and there is more about the terms of the commitment here